stnleey/flox/docs/future.md

   - Order simulation and execution environment.
   - Strategy performance statistics and visualization.

+### 3. Integrated JS engine
+- To allow writing strategies using JavaScript

 ## Long-Term Goals

 - Keep the engine modular and extensible.